Summer Law and Policy Externship

 Jason Palmer, Associate Professor of Legal Skills

-Students develop an understanding of the role of law in government and policy through a variety of summer internship opportunities offered by organizations and governmental agencies in the Washington D.C. area.
+Students develop an understanding of the role of law in government and policy through a variety of summer Externship opportunities offered by organizations and governmental agencies in the Washington D.C. area.
 Typical duties involve reviewing documents, conducting research, drafting legal memoranda, and attending hearings.
 Students may earn additional credits through courses taken in conjunction with this program.

 All placements for this program must be located in Washington, D.C. or the Washington D.C. metro area.
-Students are responsible for locating and then applying for the internship through the government agency or non-profit organization's process.
+Students are responsible for locating and then applying for the Externship through the government agency or non-profit organization's process.
 Eligibility for credit is contingent upon approval of the placement by the overseeing professor before May 1st of the year the student interns.

 • 40 hours per semester for each credit hour awarded;